IntersectMBO/cardano-db-sync/doc/building-running.md

-**Validated: 2020/02/19**
+**Validated: 2022/08/20**

 # Building and Running the Cardano DB Sync Node

 The cardano-db-sync node is built and tested to run on Linux.
-It may run on Mac OS X or Windows but that is unsupported.
+It may run on macOS or Windows but that is unsupported.

 Running the db sync node will require Nix and either multiple terminals or a multi terminal